Architecture is a science of buildings.

 Its features make it a perfect choice for architectural photography.

-No worries about any factor or situation; just snap where ever you want!
+No worries about any factor or situation; snap wherever you want!

 It gives a well-defined image with sharp corners and no aberration.